ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rest-api/README.md

 - `delState(id)` - delete state and object.
 Same as delObject
 - `getRatings(update)` - read adapter ratings (as in admin)
 - `getCurrentInstance()` - read adapter namespace (always rest-api.0)
-- `checkFeatureSupported(feature)` - check if feature is supported by js-controller.
 - `decrypt(encryptedText)` - decrypt string with system secret
 - `encrypt(plainText)` - encrypt string with system secret
 - `getAdapters(adapterName)` - get objects of type "adapter".
 You can define optionally adapterName